Lorismayr/Capital-City-Quiz/README.md

 Let `sol := corret answer` and let `word := answer provided by user`, then `word` is conidered as misspelled if
 `Levenshteindistance(sol, word) > 0 and Levenshteindistance(sol, word) <= len(sol)` where `len(sol)`is the number of characters in `sol`.
 The algorithm is implemented using dynamic programming in O(mn).
 For further details please take a look at https://en.wikipedia.org/wiki/Levenshtein_distance

+## Structure
+This repository contains the following files:
+1. `capitalcity.py`
+  * contains the main functionality of the game, for further documentarion please look at the comments in the code.
+2. `countrymodule.py`
+  * contains the country class
+3. `playermodule.py`
+  * contains the player class
+4. `data.json`
+  * contains the database of the countries, the capitals, alternative spellings and the pictures
+5. `players.json`
+  * contains the database of the players, used for the ranking